cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 # DVPD Core Element Syntax Reference
-DVPD core elements describe here must be supported by any implementation in the same way.
+DVPD core elements described here must be supported by any implementation in the same way.
 If an implementation leaves out elements for simplicity, it should implement a check and warning message, to prevent false assumptions.

 The syntax must and can be extended by properties, needed for project specific solutions (e.g. data_extraction modules, data encryption frameworks).
 Documentation for these properties must be provided for every module in a separate document.